BMW N55: S55 engine

-The S55 engine is the high performance version engine developed from the N55 engine by BMW M. It was introduced in the F80 M3, F82 M4 and later to the F87 M2 Competition/CS, replacing the BMW S65 naturally aspirated V8 engine used in the previous generation M3.
+The S55 engine is the high-performance engine developed from the N55 by BMW M. It was introduced in the F80 M3 and F82 M4 replacing the BMW S65 naturally aspirated V8 engine used in the previous generation M3 and was later used in the F87 M2 Competition/CS.

 Differences compared with the N55 include a closed-deck engine block, lightweight crankshaft, different crankshaft bearings, strengthened pistons/rods, different springs/valve material, twin turbos, twin fuel pumps, active exhaust, revised cooling system and intercoolers.